 The Twilight Time Blu-ray of Three Coins in the Fountain is a handsome scan and encoding of this early ‘Scope feature in the full original width of 2.55 to 1.
-The color and density seen here seems to have been recovered from slightly faded materials, but looks quite good.
+The color and density seen here seems to have been recovered from slightly faded materials, but it all looks good.
 Spotting rear projection and traveling matte shots is easy, as the grain goes up considerably.
 Stereo tracks have been reconfigured from the original 4-track magnetic stereo.
 I imagine that, back in the better picture palaces, Frank Sinatra singing the title song encouraged many viewers to buy the new Stereophonic Hi-Fi systems when they became available.

 The Victor Young music score is given its own Isolated track, as is Twilight Time’s generous habit.
 The other extras are repurposed from an earlier Fox DVD.
 Jeanine Basinger’s commentary covers most of the bases but sounds a bit padded and doesn’t analyze the picture much beyond providing career histories for the principal actors.
 A Fox newsreel for Oscar night ’55 shows Grace Kelly and Marlon Brando getting their awards — the narrator mentions Brando’s turn as Napoleon in Désirée before admitting that his Oscar is for ‘the Waterfront movie.’
-A nice historical touch is an original teaser touting the CinemaScope process and using only stills, followed by identical trailers in flat and ‘Scope formats.
+A nice historical touch is an original teaser that touts the CinemaScope process using only stills, followed by identical standard trailers in flat and ‘Scope formats.

 Julie Kirgo’s liner notes stress the film’s specialness as a Fox sensation of the ‘fifties, and wonders if that tradition will be lost now that the studio has been absorbed by the Disney organization.
-Although the IMDB states that the film was released in Technicolor (perhaps in Italy?), all the posters say Color by Deluxe.
+Although the IMDB states that the film was released in Technicolor all the posters say Color by Deluxe.
+Perhaps in Italy?

 Three Coins in the Fountain has the glitz, stars and scenery that spelled ‘importance’ for audiences of 1954.
 It nabbed undeserved nominations for directing and Best Picture, and won for Milton Krasner’s Cinematography and Jule Styne and Sammy Cahn’s popular title song.